panulogic/fpmap/README.md

 # fpmap
 Support for Functional Programming in JavaScript via the extension-method **Function.prototype.map()**.

-Following excerpts show some ways of using "fmap".
+Following excerpts show some ways of using "fpmap".
 These samples use a small set of functions like ```double()``` defined in _Section 5_ below.
 For more explanation and examples see  fpmap_test.js.

 #### 1. INSTALLATION